Built-in Commands

 • wp post list to get a list of posts.

 Here is a list of all the built-in WP-CLI Commands.
+Make sure you go through all of them!

-Examples
+More Examples

 Using WP-CLI’s ‘wp db’ command, you can even export or import your database right from the terminal.
 Have a look at the below subcommands to read more about them.